Face to Face

 In the morning, walk of several hours in the Palmarium park to spot several species of lemurs, who’ll watch us attentively, we’ll see some from quite close up.
 When night falls, boat excursion to a place where you can spot the very rare and nocturnal Aye Aye lemur (Daubentonia madagascariensis) with the long middle finger, eight of them live on this well guarded island in the canal.
 Should the weather be good on the day before, we’ll be flexible and do this visit then.
 Overnight with breakfast again at the Palmarium hotel or at the annex.

 60 km long Motorboat transfer to Tamatave, the biggest harbour town of Madagascar, then lunch or buy a picnic lunch, and continue after by minibus to Foulpointe, a seaside resort, which is also popular among the Malagasy on weekends.
-We’ll discover the 1817 to 1824 built old Fort Manda with its guide Fidel, enjoy the sea and its food, walk along the beach or relax.
+If there’s enough time, we’ll discover the 1817 to 1824 built old Fort Manda with its guide Fidel.
+We’ll enjoy the sea and its food, walk along the beach or relax.
 Dinner possible at the “Friendly Fisherman” restaurant.
 Overnight at the Manda Beach Hotel or similar.

 (around 100 km on the road with potholes, then some 1,5 to 2 hours on the ferry boat to the former pirate island)

 Early breakfast at 05h30 AM, then at 6 AM departure to Soanierana-Ivongo, then do the registration formalities there and then cross the sea with the “Gasikara Be” ferry to the beautiful island of Sainte Marie.
 Overnight at the bungalow hotel Lakana or similar on the beach between the airport and the city of Ambodifotatra, on half board base.

 If the sea should be too rough and the boat transfer forbidden, we’ll change the program spontaneously, and stay another night in Foulpointe, and try next day.